Setting clear buyer expectations and then meeting or exceeding them is a great way to make your buyer happy and ensure a smooth transaction.

 Most often, transactions without additional communication are a sign of great service, and you shouldn't receive low detailed seller ratings for communication in these situations.

 Communication between a buyer and seller isn't undesirable.
-If you exchange messages—and the buyer is satisfied with your response—you may receive 5 stars for communication based on their interaction with you.
+If you exchange messages—and the buyer is satisfied with your response—the buyer may give you 5 stars for communication based on their interaction with you.

 You're required to specify your return policy in your listings, even if you don't accept returns.